Varies widely, but often a white base with markings in various colors

 Things to Know When Owning a Bulldog & Jack Russell Terrier Mix

-Food & Diet Requirements
+Food & Diet Requirements 🦴

 American Bulldog and Jack Russell Terrier mix dogs are intelligent and love to learn.
 This makes them nearly the perfect student, except they can also be stubborn!
-It’s a good idea to start puppy training classes as soon as possible with your new dog so you learn all the tricks of the trade for how to keep them entertained and engaged.
+It’s a good idea to start puppy training classes as soon as possible with your new dog so you learn all the tricks of the trade and how to keep them entertained and engaged.

-Due to their stubborn streak, they’re probably better suited to families who have owned dogs before and have experience training high-energy breeds.
+Due to their stubborn streak, they’re probably better suited to families who have owned dogs and have experience training high-energy breeds.

 Make sure you trim your puppy’s nails regularly and get them used to having their ears and teeth checked.

 Health and Conditions ❤️

 Male vs. Female

-Maybe you’ve now decided that an American Bulldog and Jack Russell Terrier mix will be the perfect high-energy addition to your family, and the only thing left to decide is whether you want a male or female puppy.
+Maybe you’ve decided that an American Bulldog and Jack Russell Terrier mix will be the perfect high-energy addition to your family, and the only thing left to decide is whether you want a male or female puppy.